 Heavy materials act as a sound barrier against airborne noise.
 Thicker, heavier materials are better suited to block sound.

-On its own, mass isn’t enough to block sound waves from transmitting.
+On its own, mass is effective but not enough to soundproof a room.
 It’s one of the easiest principles to apply, though, and so is popular with amateur soundproofers.

 Sound damping is the act of preventing vibrations from building into sound waves.
 If you ring a bell it’ll continue making noise after you stop.
 But if you put your hand around it, it’ll stop.
 This is sound damping.